 Is it OK to ask “Can I...”?

 Now we can ponder Donna’s question about “Can or may we expect you tomorrow?”
-We need to ask ourselves if the speaker is talking about ability or permission.
-I don’t think it’s talking about permission: “Are we allowed to expect you tomorrow?”
+First, we might ask ourselves if the speaker is talking about ability or permission.
+I don’t think we're talking about permission: “Are we allowed to expect you tomorrow?”
 No.

-In the meantime, if we want to ask, “Are you coming tomorrow?” perhaps we should just say it that way.
-If I were forced to choose between “can” and “may,” I think I would say, “Can we expect you tomorrow?”
+If we want to ask, “Are you coming tomorrow?” maybe we should just say it that way.
+But if I were forced to choose between “can” and “may,” I would say, “Can we expect you tomorrow?”

 2. Burchfield, R. W, ed.
 The New Fowler’s Modern English Usage.
 Third edition.
 New York: Oxford, 1996, p.
 126.

 3. American Heritage Guide to Contemporary Usage and Style.
 Boston: Houghton Mifflin Company, 2005, p.
 74.